Nadine Labaki: Themes

 Growing up during the Lebanese Civil War, Labaki's films are informed by her experiences of political unrest in her home country, often exploring themes of violence and trauma.

 Labaki's films challenge apathy towards important issues, such as the refugee crisis and poverty.
 Though themes of war and tragedy are prevalent in Labaki's works, so is humor.
 Her films cover the Lebanese Civil War and the lasting impacts it had on the country.
 Her experiences impacted Labaki personally, as well as how it shaped her film-making.
 As a director, she feels that she has to do something good for her country.
 She then decided that talking about problems such as poverty and the refugee crisis is important.
 FF2 Media covered a Q&A with Labaki in 2018 about her movie Capernaum, which received an Oscar nomination for Best Foreign Language Film of the Year (as well as 34 other wins and 46 other nominations).
 While trying to brainstorm concepts for the script, her team came up with ideas that she wanted to include, such as "child labor, migrant labor rights, children's rights, the absurdity of having to have the papers to prove that you exist, the absurdity of borders, and early marriage".
 She believes that "cinema can be a way to [create] change."
 She has stated that politics and art are intertwined and that her films are her own "way of revolt".
 According to Labaki, "Sometimes, a line in a film, or a scene can make you think about yourself, about your decisions.
 By touching your hearts, films can offer hope more than politics".
 Labaki's films have no solutions for the issues Lebanon faces, but she hopes that her films will "simply shake audiences out of their chronic lethargy".
 She has stated that her filmmaking and activism are the same, believing that cinema can effect social change.

 Another common theme in her work is feminism and the female narrative.
 She does this by focusing on the everyday lives of women in the Middle East in her films.

-Through her films, Nadine Labaki connects themes from the Arab world and the Western world.
-Her transnational feminism highlights ordinary women affected by complex realities deeply rooted in decades of political turmoil.